MicrochipTech/WFI32-IoT/README.md

 **Note**: Any information entered in the SSID and password fields is not transmitted over the web or to the Microchip or AWS servers.
 Instead, the information is used locally (within the browser) to generate the **WIFI.CFG** file.

 #### 2.2.2 Via Soft AP <a name="chapter2.2.2"></a>
+In AP mode, WFI32-IoT board can be provisioned using either a dedicated Mobile app or any socket client app on PC (i.e Python) or Mobile phone.

+#### Using Microchip Wi-Fi Provisioning app
 1. Download **Microchip Wi-Fi Provisioning** Mobile phone application for [Android](https://play.google.com/store/apps/details?id=com.microchip.wifiapplication&hl=en_US&gl=US) or for [iOS](https://apps.apple.com/us/app/wi-fi-provisioning/id1553255731).
 2. To enter SoftAP mode, hold the **SW1** push button for most of the power up time.
 3. **Slow Blinking BLUE LED** indicates Soft AP is available.